 This kit is similar to the Renewable Energy Kit but does not include multimeters, power packs or cables.

 This kit is similar to the Essential Renewable Energy kit.
 Items have been removed to reduce transport costs.
 It is recommended you purchase 40cm high velocity fans locally to reduce costs.
-Please contact the STELR Office for details of our overseas supplier.
+If inquiring from outside Australia, please contact the STELR Office for details of how to purchase STELR.

 When ordering extra equipment items please quote the part number.